Arnim History, Family Crest & Coats of Arms

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Arnim include Arnim, Arnimm, Arnnim, Arnem, Arnnem and others.

 Early Notables of the Arnim family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Arnim Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Arnim Notables in all our PDF Extended History products and printed products wherever possible.

-.
+Much of German history has been shaped by the state of Prussia.
+It was an enduring military power until after the Second World War.
+At that time, the state was abolished altogether and its land divided between the Soviet Union, Poland, East Germany and West Germany.
 While some Prussians were content to remain in those countries, others moved away, many of them migrating to North America.
 They entered the United States mostly through Philadelphia, moving on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Others went to Canada, settling on the prairies and in the province of Ontario.
 Among those of this surname listed in various historical records were:

 Arnim Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: No song